 |Table||Display a table.|

-To save one of your elements including its content and settings, hover it within the YOOtheme Pro page builder and click the Save in Library button.
+To save one of your elements including its content and settings as preset, hover it and click the Save in Library icon.